Custom Search

 How to Interpret Italian Street Names

-Had or having trouble trying to work out just how Italian street signs work?
-In that case, this post may help you.
-Or add to your confusion!
+Had or having trouble trying to work out just how street signs in Italy work?
+In that case, this post may set you off in the right direction.

-Italy has a lovely habit of naming its streets and roads after well known figures from history, saints and well known areas (to Italians) of Italy.
+Italy has a lovely habit of naming its streets and roads after well known events and figures from Italy’s extensive history.
+Saints and well known areas (to Italians) of Italy are also common names for streets too.
 Generally, the people after which some streets are named are Italians, but by no means always.
-Indeed, we have a street near us which is named after Lord Byron.
+Indeed, we have a street near us which is named after Lord Byron and there is a Via Washington.

-As I’m sure you will agree, this method of naming streets is charming.
+As I’m sure you will agree, this method of naming streets is charming and informative too.
+Street signs in Milan often have the name of a famous person, when they were alive and what they were famous for.
 This being the case, you wouldn’t think that such a system might cause problems, but it certainly does, and it is not only hapless tourists who are caught out, but even Italians themselves.
 Why?
 You might well ask.

 White on White Signs

-One of the slight problems with this system is that the street signs, usually small white rectangular marble plaques, are often placed on white walls, generally on corners, but sometimes just after the corner, at about 2.5 to 3 metres above street level.
-This means they can be difficult to spot at times, if they are there, that is.
+One of the slight problems with this system is that the street signs, usually small white rectangular marble plaques, are often placed on white walls, generally on corners, but sometimes just after the corner, at about 2.5 to 3 meters above street level.
+These attractive, if small, signs can be difficult to spot at times, if they are there, that is.
 They may be on one side of a junction, but not on the other.
 These signs may also be shrouded by greenery, just to add some spice to life.
-And these signs tend to become cream coloured in time, which makes them yet more difficult to spot, especially at night.
+And the signs tend to become cream colored in time, which makes them yet more difficult to spot, especially at night and while you are driving.
 Reflective street signs are not common, if indeed they exist here.
 Reflective signs are used for major destinations, like towns, cities and villages, though.

 It’s all in a Surname

-You see you may be told that your destination is Via Giovanni Battista Bertini, for example.
+You may be told that your destination in Italy is Via Giovanni Battista Bertini, for example.
 However, when you look it up on your street map, or attempt to arm your GPS, you may have some problems finding this street.

 First you may try ‘g’ for Giovanni, then ‘b’ for Battista, and finally back to ‘b’ for Bertini.
 And with a little luck, you should find the Bertini you are after, hopefully.